michaelrsweet/pdfio/doc/pdfio.md

 ---------------------------

 One-dimensional barcodes are often rendered using special fonts that map ASCII characters to sequences of bars that can be read.
-The "examples" directory contains such a font to create "Code 128" barcodes, with an accompanying bit of example code.
+The `examples` directory contains such a font (`code128.ttf`) to create "Code 128" barcodes, with an accompanying bit of example code in `code128.c`.

 The first thing you need to do is prepare the barcode string to use with the font.
 Each barcode begins with a start pattern followed by the characters or